mh0797/mh0797.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Work experience
+Experience
 ======
-* Summer 2018: Internship
+* Summer 2018: Internship at EM-Motive GmbH
-  * TBA
+  * Intern in the development of methods for reliability engineering in development of electric drives

-* Fall 2020: Student Assistant
+* Fall 2019: Student Assistant at KIT
-  * TBA
+  * Supervised students in the development of an intelligent system for the robot control using C++
+* Summer 2021: Masters Thesis at Robert Bosch GmbH
+  * Master’s Thesis on developing a method for early, automated, and fast evaluation of timeseries datasets with regard to their informational value

 Talks
 ======